cisco-open/flame/docs/03-fiab.md

 fiab doesn't support docker driver (hence, docker desktop). fiab uses ingress and ingress-dns addons in minikube.
 When docker driver is chosen, these two addons are only supported on Linux (see [here](https://minikube.sigs.k8s.io/docs/drivers/docker/) and [here](https://github.com/kubernetes/minikube/issues/7332)).
-Note that while the issue 7332 is not closed and appears to be fixed, ingress and ingress-dns still doesn't work under fiab environment on MacOs.
+Note that while the issue 7332 is now closed and appears to be fixed, ingress and ingress-dns still don't work under fiab environment on MacOs.
 In addition, note that the docker subscription service agreement has been updated for `docker desktop`.
 Hence, `docker desktop` may not be free.
 Please check out the [agreement](https://www.docker.com/products/docker-desktop).

 Hence, fiab uses `hyperkit` as its default vm driver.
 Using `hyperkit` has some drawbacks.
 First, as of May 21, 2022, `hyperkit` driver doesn't support M1 chipset.
 Second, the `hyperkit` driver doesn't work with dnscrypt-proxy or dnsmasq well.
-Thus, if dnscrypt-proxy or dnsmasq is installed in the system, see [here](#Fixing docker build error) for details and a workaround.
+Thus, if dnscrypt-proxy or dnsmasq is installed in the system, see [here](#fixing-docker-build-error) for details and a workaround.

 Note that other drivers such as `virtualbox` are not tested.